tindandelion/rust-bittorrent-client/_posts/2025-08-05-refactor-probing-peers.md

 ---
 layout: post
-title:  "Selecting the peer with the complete file"
+title:  "Selecting a peer with the complete file"
 date: 2025-08-05
 ---